norbertmooser/rename_kaz/README.md

 Ensure that Python and the required libraries are installed:
 - Python (3.6 or newer)

+The module includes functions to verify the presence of critical utilities such as `pdftotext`, `pdftk`, `ps2ascii`, and `pdf2ps` on the system.
+These checks are essential for ensuring that the necessary tools are available for handling PDF files in more complex applications that require text extraction, PDF manipulation, or format conversion.

 ## Installation

 No specific installation steps required apart from setting up Python.
 Ensure that your Python environment is properly configured.